jgretz/ReactBootcamp-Code2016/README.md

 ### To Do:
 1. Convert the loadHeroes actions to use redux thunk or redux promise
 2. Add a reducer for the hero results
-3. Add the logic to connect the home component to redux
+3. Add the logic to connect the Heroes component to redux

 ## Lab 2
 ### Context: